influxdata/docs-v2/content/influxdb/clustered/install/prerequisites.md

 {{% expand "View the requirements for Google Cloud Storage" %}}

-When opting for Google Cloud Storage (GCS) as the backing object store, the principal you are using should be granted the `roles/storage.objectUser` role.
+To use Google Cloud Storage (GCS) as your object store, your [IAM principal](https://cloud.google.com/iam/docs/overview) should be granted the `roles/storage.objectUser` role.

-For example, when leveraging Google Service Accounts:
+For example, if using [Google Service Accounts](https://cloud.google.com/iam/docs/service-account-overview):

 {{% code-placeholders "GCP_SERVICE_ACCOUNT|GCP_BUCKET" %}}
 ```bash